- 1 Garmin Venu Review: Overview

 - Automatic accident/emergency notification during certain activities

-- Option to keep the display permanently on (always-on display)
+- Option that the display remains permanently on (always-on display)

 - Watch glass from Corning Gorilla Glass 3

-- Smartwatch mode: Up to 5 days with fitness tracker functions and wrist heart rate measurement around the clock
+- Smartwatch mode: Up to 5 days with fitness tracker functions and heart rate measurement on the wrist around the clock

 - GPS mode: up to 20 hours